anoobbacker/leaderboard-html-css-js/README.md

 - Automate the collecting prediction input from friends.
 - Automate fetching results of the games using API.
 - Improve the documentation
+- Improve the code to make it modular, reusable, configurable
+- Add support for localization

 # Tools used
 - Avatars generated from [Getavataaars](https://getavataaars.com).